aschmiedeke/gbtdocs/docs/references/receivers/w-band.rst

 X-band and use these telescope corrections for their W-band observations.
 Pointing and focus for W-band requires special attention, and users should not blindly accept the default solutions provided by the software system.
-Users can enter solutions manually as needed as discussed in Section~\ref{sec:gfmsendcorrections}.
+You can enter solutions manually as needed as shown :ref:`here <references/astrid:Sending Corrections>`.

-.. todo:: Add reference to the section on gfm sending corrections

 Calibration and Data Reduction